 Beware of over-scheduling yourself, and try to delegate where you can.

 4. Allow extra time

 Five minutes of distraction here and there really add up over time.

 a) Ban social media while you are working.

 b) Take steps to avoid human interruptions – work early/ late or simply put a sign on the door.

 c) Know when you are being ‘perfectionist’ and allow yourself ‘completion without perfection’.

-To avoid last minute stress, can you begin something sooner?
-If you are procrastinating, ask yourself why?
+To avoid last-minute stress, can you begin something sooner?
+If you are putting something off, ask yourself why?